Director of Athletics

-SFA also won the SLC men’s all-sports trophies in 2010, 2011 and 2013 and the SLC women’s all-sports title in 2010.
-SFA is only the second school to have swept all three awards in the 50-year history of the Southland Conference.
+SFA also won the SLC men’s all-sports trophies in 2013, 2011 and 2010 and the SLC women’s all-sports title in 2016, 2015, 2014 and 2010.
+SFA is only the second school to have swept all three awards in the 50-year history of the Southland Conference in 2010.

 In 2011 the National Association of Collegiate Director’s of Athletics named him Under Armour Athletic Director of the Year for the NCAA Football Championship Subdivision West Region.